Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden.rst

 #.
 Visit your app store and download the Bitwarden app.

 #.
 Next, enter the Bitwarden app.
 You'll be greeted with a log-in screen, and just like in the extension, you can go to the top left gear icon to enter the Settings.
-You'll need to enter your LAN address from your Embassy, so you can copy-paste it over to your phone, or type it in by hand.
+You'll need to enter your Vaultwarden LAN address from your Embassy, so you can copy-paste it over to your phone, or type it in by hand.
 Don't forget to ensure the prefix is ``https://``.
 Hit save, and you'll be returned to the log-in screen.

 #.
 Go ahead and tap 'Log In,' enter your credentials, and you can access your Bitwarden app / Vaultwarden server.